 Q. If my abstract is accepted to the CDDW™ meeting, do I need to register to attend the meeting?

 A. Registration to attend the CDDW™ meeting is required and is a separate process from submitting an abstract.
-You do not need to register for CDDW™ prior to submitting your abstract, however if you are the presenting author, and your abstract is accepted to the meeting you must register for CDDW™ prior to January 4 (Conference early registration fee is $75 for Trainee members, $150 for Regular members and $600 for non-members, plus applicable taxes).
-Membership information is available here.
+You do not need to register for CDDW™ prior to submitting your abstract, however if you are the presenting author, and your abstract is accepted to the meeting you must register for CDDW™.
+CAG members enjoy a significant discount on registration, membership information is available here.